cocotb/cocotb/docs/source/install_devel.rst

           sudo apt-get install make gcc g++ python3 python3-dev python3-pip

-   .. group-tab:: Linux - Red Hat
+   .. tab-item:: Linux - Red Hat

       If you are using RHEL9, it might be necessary to add the CodeReady Linux Builder repository to be able to install ``libstdc++-static``.